menpo/menpo.github.io/src/menpo/introduction.md

 -   [`TriMesh`](http://docs.menpo.org/en/stable/api/menpo/shape/TriMesh.html) -  `PointCloud` with a triangulation

-### <a name="interfaces"></a>2.
-Core Interfaces
+### 2. Core Interfaces {#interfaces}

-`menpo` is an object oriented framework built around a set of three core interfaces, each one governing a particular facet of Menpo's design:
+`menpo` is an object oriented framework built around a set of three core interfaces, each one governing a particular facet of `menpo`'s design:

--   [`Vectorizable`](http://docs.menpo.org/en/stable/api/menpo/base/Vectorizable.html) - efficient bi-directional conversion of Menpo types to a numpy vector.
-Most Menpo types are `Vectorizable`.
+-   [`Vectorizable`](http://docs.menpo.org/en/stable/api/menpo/base/Vectorizable.html) - efficient bi-directional conversion of `menpo` types to a numpy vector.
+Most `menpo` types are `Vectorizable`.
 -   [`Landmarkable`](http://docs.menpo.org/en/stable/api/menpo/landmark/Landmarkable.html) - objects that can be annotated with spatial labelled landmarks.
-In Menpo all images and shapes are `Landmarkable`.
+In `menpo` all images and shapes are `Landmarkable`.
 -   [`Transform`](http://docs.menpo.org/en/stable/api/menpo/transform/Transform.html) - spatial transformations that can be applied to any shape and used to drive image warps

-We will see how these interfaces lead to common patterns throughout Menpo later in this guide.
+We will see how these interfaces lead to common patterns throughout `menpo` later in this guide.